Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Put both threads underneath and behind the presser foot.

 Congratulations!
 You’ve now learned how to thread your Singer sewing machine.
 This includes threading the upper thread, winding the bobbin, inserting the bobbin, and raising the bobbin thread.
-I know it may seem daunting at first, but once you’re practiced it a bit, you’ll be a pro.
-Keep practicing, keep sewing, and let me know if you need help!
+I know it may seem daunting at first, but once you’ve practiced it a bit, you’ll be a pro.